 - Spaces and passageways should be cleaned daily in accordance with the general coronavirus cleaning instructions.

 - We recommend that outsiders do not have access to the scenery space for any other than necessary matters and that the ban be clearly signed at the doors.
 We recommend that all visitors to the facilities wear a face mask, a respirator mask or a face shield.

 - We recommend that visits and meetings be conducted as far as possible by means of remote connections.
 If the visit is necessary on the spot, physical distancing shall be observed.
-According to the theatre’s policy, a visitor can also use a mouth-nose mask, visor or breath protector.

 - In large theatres, for example, working shifts can divide employees into two groups that are not in contact with another group.
 This will ensure the continuation of operations in the event of infection.

 - We recommend access to a sufficient number of personal work gloves that are disinfected and exchanged regularly.

 - We recommend that narrow spaces, such as break rooms and dressing rooms, are used by only 1–2 people at one time.
 However, the overall risk from congestion somewhere else needs to be taken into account.
 If possible, you can try to spread out break rooms.

 - We recommend staggering breaks and meals so that members of different teams do not interact with other teams.

 When moving on stage in contact with others:

 - We recommend that members of other teams use a mouth-nose mask, visor or breath protectors and pay special attention to hand hygiene.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.
 When moving from the scenery space to other premises, clean work gloves are put on.